cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-k8s.md

 Some configuration options include:

 - **autohealing:** enable this to let the cluster automatically attempt to fix unhealthy nodes
-- **Kubernetes Ingress:** enable this to use Kubernetes Ingress to expose services in your cluster via a load balancer (you'll need an external IP availble in your project for the load balancer)
+- **Kubernetes Ingress:** enable this to use Kubernetes Ingress to expose services in your cluster via a load balancer (you'll need an external IP available in your project for the load balancer)
 - **cert-manager:**, enable this to use cert-manager to manage TLS certificates for your cluster services.

 ### Platform creation